 ping google.com

 After using entering that command and hitting enter, it should spit out some output.
 If it gets stuck (as in, no output being displayed) or gives any error, this means there may be an issue with the internet connection or hostname resolution.
-If the connection was successful it may look similar to this,
+If the connection was successful, it might look similar to this,

 To stop the ping command from running on endlessly, press Left Control + C at the same time to stop the process.